-Early stress may sensitize girls' brains for later anxietyNovember 11th, 2012 in Neuroscience /
+Early stress may sensitize girls' brains for later anxietyNovember 11, 2012 in Medicine & Health / Neuroscience

 High levels of family stress in infancy are linked to differences in everyday brain function and anxiety in teenage girls, according to new results of a long-running population study by University of Wisconsin-Madison scientists.